ADA Postdoctoral Initiator Pathway Program

 Eligibility

-• Must currently be in full-time research training position (postdoctoral fellow, research fellowship).
+- Position: Must currently be in a full-time research training position (postdoctoral fellow, research fellowship)

-• Have no more than seven years of research training following terminal doctoral degree.
+- Research Training: Must have no more than seven years of research training following the terminal doctoral degree

-• Cannot concurrently hold an NIH K99/R00 grant.
-(All other career development awards are allowable unless concurrent awards prohibited by the other granting agency.)
+- Grant Restrictions: Cannot concurrently hold an NIH K99/R00 grant. ( (All other career development awards are allowable unless concurrent awards are prohibited by the other granting agency.)

-• At the end of Phase 1 (two years into award), the investigator needs to have obtained a faculty appointment at an accredited research institution.
+- Faculty Appointment: By the end of Phase 1 (two years into the award), the investigator needs to have obtained a faculty appointment at an accredited research institution

 Award Information